Flagsmith/flagsmith-js-client/examples/ab-testing/README.md

 An example of this can be ran at https://jsfiddle.net/vw0af7zq/.

-## Installation
-None!
-Just open index.html in your preferred browser.

 ## How was this feature created in Bullet Train?

 **Step 1: Create a remote config called hero**